NapoleonWils0n/kodi-playercorefactory/docs/ffmpeg-install/README.md

 ## arch linux ffmpeg full

+if you have ffmpeg installed from the offical repos you need to unistall it

 we need to install ffmpeg-full from the aur using yaourt so we get the non free codecs